 Strong force due to gluon exchange between quarks only occurs within protons & neutrons.
 The force that holds the nucleus together (nuclear force) is due to "leakage" from gluon exchange resulting in an exchange of pion particles between protons & neutrons.
 Nuclear force acts nearly the same on protons as it acts on neutrons (independent of charge).
 Nuclear force is analogous to the van der Waals forces which hold neutral (uncharged) molecules together by electrical polarization effects.

 The strong nuclear force (strong interaction) is also called the "color interaction".
-Analogous to the two-valued electrical charge associated with electromagnetic force is a three-valued "color charge" associated with quarks & the strong force (gluons) that binds quarks together.
+Analogous to the two-valued electrical charge associated with electromagnetic force is a three-valued "color-charge" associated with quarks & the strong force (gluons) that binds quarks together.
 The colors of the three-valued charge are called red, green and blue — not visual colors, but called a "charge" based on an analogy to visual colors.
-Just as combining electrical positive & negative charge results in a neutral electrical-charge, combining red, green & blue color-charge gives a neutral color charge (the analogy to visual color being that mixing the red, green & blue primary visual colors gives neutral white).
+Just as combining electrical positive & negative charge results in a neutral electrical-charge, baryons combine red, green & blue color-charge resulting in neutral color-charge (the analogy to visual color being that mixing the red, green & blue primary visual colors gives neutral white).
 Mesons are color-charge neutral because they combine red, green or blue quarks with anti-red, anti-green or anti-blue quarks, respectively.

 All quarks & gluons have color-charge, but leptons do not.
 All the hadrons (protons, neutrons, mesons) comprised of quarks, antiquarks and gluons have neutral color-charge (analogous to most atoms having a neutral electrical charge).
 A quark can change color by emitting or absorbing gluons.
 If a red quark becomes a green quark it must have emitted a gluon carrying the colors red and anti-green.
 Quarks are constantly changing color-charge by exchanging of gluons with other quarks.
 The closer quarks come to each other, the weaker the quark color-charge change.